RealSalmon/psycopg2-awslambda/README.md

-This project is based on the exellent [awslambda-psycopg2](https://github.com/jkehler/awslambda-psycopg2) work done by @jkehler, without which I never figured out how to build this properly.
+This project is based on the exellent [awslambda-psycopg2](https://github.com/jkehler/awslambda-psycopg2) work done by [jkehler](https://github.com/jkehler), without which I never figured out how to build this properly.

 It will produce a build of [psycopg2](http://initd.org/psycopg/) with a statically linked libpq library and  SSL support that is suitable for use with